msmorey/2U_Take_Home_Assignment/Sample Lesson Plan - t-test/t-test_lesson_plan.md

 Now that you understand measures of central tendency, we're ready to take our understanding of stats to the next level.
 Many data projects draw conclusions but fall short of mathematically defending those conclusions.
 In this section, we'll explore the statistical tools available in Python that can help separate valuable insights from the noise.

+## Learning Objectives

+In this lesson, you will:

+* Use the SciPy library.

+* Perform hypothesis testing using t-tests.

+* Interpret p-values.

 ## The SciPy Module

 The SciPy library contains a multitude of functions useful in scientific applications.
 In this section, we'll be using the statistical portion of the library.